moonlight-mod/moonlight/packages/lunast/README.md

 Not really.
 LunAST runs in roughly ~10ms on [my](https://github.com/NotNite) machine, with filtering for what modules to parse.
 Parsing every module takes only a second.
 There are future plans to cache and parallelize the process, so that load times are only slow once.

-You can measure how long LunAST took to process with the `moonlight.lunast.elapsed` variable
+You can measure how long LunAST took to process with the `moonlight.lunast.elapsed` variable.

 ### Does this mean patches are dead?